openstack/grenade/README.rst

     ./setup-grenade [testbox [testuser]]

-If you are running Grenade on the same maching you cloned to, you **do not** need to do this.
+If you are running Grenade on the same machine you cloned to, you **do not** need to do this.

 Configuration